afontenot/pyweight/docs/md/Technical Concepts.md

 depending on exactly when the weight is measured and the amount of eating and drinking in the previous 24 hours.

-Because Pyweight is based on the principle of fine-tuned adjustments to intake, it has a strong need for an accurate measurement of weight change over time.
+Because PyWeight is based on the principle of fine-tuned adjustments to intake, it has a strong need for an accurate measurement of weight change over time.

-Rather than looking at day to day variations, which are almost impossible to measure with any accuracy, Pyweight estimates and provides feedback on weight changes over a longer period of time --- 2 weeks by default.
+Rather than looking at day to day variations, which are almost impossible to measure with any accuracy, PyWeight estimates and provides feedback on weight changes over a longer period of time --- 2 weeks by default.

-Asking Pyweight users to weigh themselves every two weeks would have many of the same flaws as daily measurements because these individual point estimates would themselves be imprecise.
-Rather, Pyweight asks users to weigh themselves on a daily basis and computes a regression line through the resulting data.
+Asking PyWeight users to weigh themselves every two weeks would have many of the same flaws as daily measurements because these individual point estimates would themselves be imprecise.
+Rather, PyWeight asks users to weigh themselves on a daily basis and computes a regression line through the resulting data.
 The derivative of this line (in this case, the slope) is the average rate of weight loss over the period.